kleinfreund/kleinfreund.de/src/posts/2015/2015-12-25-favorite-eps-of-2015.md

   <figcaption>Video for FKA twigs’ “M3LL155X” EP on <a href="https://www.youtube.com/watch?v=bYU3j-22360">youtube.com</a>.</figcaption>
 </figure>

 (**PSA**: Do not buy this from the Young Turks store.
-They send me my password in plain text.
+They sent me my password in plain text.
 It’s 2015.
 This is not how you send confirmation mails *and definitely not how you store passwords*.)

 Only while I watched [Prethony EP-tano’s top 15 EP’s](https://www.youtube.com/watch?v=XWY-q1UYCRI) and wondered what his favorite EP might be, I realized that I had forgotten about my first place alltogether.
 Main reason being that I hadn’t bought it at the moment, so it wasn’t in my “Albums 2015” playlist.